LACPA Governing Board

 LaToya is a diversity trainer and sits on several committees at her current school.
 She is dedicated to fighting for quality educational access for all students.

-Dr. Daniel D. Liou, Board Member.
+Dr. Daniel D. Liou, Board President.
 Associate Professor of Educational Leadership and Innovation, Arizona State University

 With more than 27 years of professional experience in education, Daniel Liou has been a researcher, educator, and author of more than 50 peer-reviewed articles, book chapters, and publicly accessible scholarship.
 Dr. Liou's research broadly examines educational inequities, social justice education, and the sociology of education.
 He is an appointed member of numerous editorial boards for academic journals, and the recipient of several national and local awards in recognition of the impact of his scholarship and practice in education.
 Dr. Liou brings an intersectional perspective as an immigrant and the first member of his family to graduate from high school and college.